 In the social-media age, everyone has a platform to voice their opinions.
 In the past, one had to earn a platform to voice their opinion on their topic of interest, but today social media has provided that to each and every person automatically.
 This leads to a massive quantity of opinions, personal biases, and potential misinformation.
 In the age of information, people tend to migrate toward what they most commonly hear and their personal opinions and beliefs can be influenced as a result.
 The most susceptible to this form of “learning” is the youth and the young professional looking to gain an advantage.
 In this article I hope to offer some perspective on how to navigate through today’s environment of information overload and help each of you decide how to best pursue your individual goals in your areas of interest.

-Practice What You Preach: Who wants to take advice from someone who just read about why it should work but has never actually experienced it themselves.
-A few rather comical studies come to mind, one in particular regarding athletic performance.
-In the study it shows sodium bicarbonate (baking soda) increases time to exhaustion.
-What it doesn’t show it that same amount also causing rather unpleasant “bathroom visits”.
-This is an easy to understand example of what is possible on varying levels within many areas of health and wellness.
-The “no days off!”
-Approach likely isn’t being said by someone who’s applied that over a sustained period of time.
-The eat every 3 hours on the dot isn’t being said by someone who has a job, family, and other commitments.
-It is important to take into account all aspects of life when implementing any variable of health and wellness.
+Practice What You Preach: Few are willing to take advice from someone who has no skin in the game.
+One example in research regarding athletic performance shows sodium bicarbonate (baking soda) positive effects on time to exhaustion.
+What it doesn’t highlight is that same amount also causing rather unpleasant “bathroom visits."
+This is an easy to understand example of what is possible within many areas of health and wellness.
+The “no days off” approach likely isn’t being said by someone who’s applied that over a sustained period of time.
+Strict diet fads aren't being promoted by someone who has a job, family, and other commitments.
+All aspects of life need to be considered when implementing any variable of health and wellness.

 Has Applied It To Others: Has this individual made this philosophy, lifestyle, or approach work with a large variety of individuals all trying to achieve similar goals.
 If it fails with an overwhelming large population group, how sound is the advice.
 Steer away from specifics and exacts.
 At best they work in the short term.
 At worst, they don’t work and negatively other aspects of life.
 By seeing a certain practice work with a large number of people, you can feel more comfortable that it is likely a worthwhile approach due to their variability within each individual yet still showing success.

 This can create an “this is the only way” mindset.
 Best case scenario, you do it and it works even though you don’t actually understand why.
 However, this can lead to unnecessary sacrifice and lack of enjoyment ultimately leading to an unsustainable lifestyle approach.
 At worst, it seems too difficult a change to make and you never even start.
 This can be seen with “yo-yo” dieting, overly excessive exercise habits, and many other approaches to enhance one’s quality of life.
-The initial success temporarily allows one to “sacrifice” to reach their goal, ultimately ending in burn out or justification for discontinuing.
+The initial success temporarily allows one to sacrifice to reach their goal, ultimately ending in burn out or justification for discontinuing.
 Unfortunately, they may have been misinformed on the reality of how they can reach those goals in a unique, sustainable fashion.

 Information Overload = Ignore It All